eXperiBot Documentation

 Editor Components

-3. Manage project
+2. Manage project

-4. eXperiBot documentation
+3. eXperiBot documentation

 This button takes you to the eXperiBot documentation that you are currently reading.

-5. Connect eXperiBot
+4. Connect eXperiBot

 Use this button to connect to eXperiBot.
 For more information, see Connecting eXperiBot with the app.

-6. Program start block
+7. Program start block

 These controls allow you to undo or redo changes you have made to your program.
-You can also focus the editor on the start block of the open program and adjust the zoom level.

-8. Program control
+9. Program control

 After you have connected your eXperiBot to the eXperiBot Blockly app, you can start your program by clicking on the green “Run program” button.
 While your program is running, you can stop it at any time by clicking on the red “Stop program” button.
 For more information, see Run programs.

-10. Learning level
+11. Learning level

 Here you can see the learning level that is currently active and switch to a different learning level.
 You can find more information in the section Learning level.

-11. Toolbox
+12. Toolbox

 The toolbox contains all the blocks that are available to you for programming your eXperiBot.
 The selection of blocks depends on the learning level you have chosen.